NerDy5566/ARC-AI-Phoniatrics/README.md

   Trainning Dataset prepare:

+  We total have 18871 audio files for this program, and we use augmentation method to expand to **27631 files**.
   We use the librosa to read and resize the smaple rate and label it.
 ```python
 def read_audio_from_filename(filename, target_sr, ori_sr):